minvws/nl-covid19-notification-app-website/_questions/bg/1-waarom-is-coronamelder-nodig.md

 layout: content
 index: 1
 set: 1
-title: Waarom is CoronaMelder nodig?
+title: Why is the CoronaMelder app needed?
-lang: nl
+lang: bg
 categories:
-- nl
+- bg
 - faq
+published: true
 showBreadCrumbs: true
 showContact: true
 ---

-De app is een aanvulling op het bron- en contactonderzoek van de GGD.
-Hierdoor kunnen mensen die nog geen klachten hebben eerder gewaarschuwd worden.
-Zo voorkom je dat je het virus onbewust op anderen overdraagt.
+The app is designed to support the contact tracing work being done by the GGD.
+It allows people with no symptoms to be warned that they could have been infected.
+This means that users of the app can avoid passing the virus on to other people.